 I was born in a small village in East Germany in 1974 and grew up in the former GDR for 15 years.
 My mother was a kindergarten teacher and I always helped out in the kindergarten during the school holidays.
 I always enjoyed working with kids and it was clear that I would also become a kindergarten teacher.
 However, with the unification of Germany in 1989, the job prospects changed, and with it my future plans.

 Instead, I began an apprenticeship as a wholesale and foreign trade clerk in Bavaria in 1991.
 After completing my degree, I started my career in the corporate world and worked for brands like Starbucks, Nike and BHS.
 Since I was traveling abroad a lot, the topic of having children was off the table for a long time.
 It wasn't until my early 30s that the irrepressible urge to finally become a mother hit me.
-After 2 years of fruitless attempts, my daughter Katie was born in London in May 2008.
+My daughter Katie was born in London in May 2008.
 My world seemed perfect, but my happiness wouldn’t last long.
 9 months later I was a single mother without the support of my ex-partner.
 My family was far away in Germany and I was on the brink of desperation.
 I had to go on somehow so I decided to return to my old job as an e-commerce manager at the British department store chain BHS so that I could make ends meet in expensive London.
 Without further ado, I found a German au pair through an agency who moved in with us a little later and took care of my daughter Katie whilst I went back to work full-time.
 It was infinitely difficult for me because I only saw my little one on weekends.
 Due to the long commute from West London to downtown London, I was traveling 12 hours and more every day.
 But I had to make some money, so I had no choice.